renlite/dart_flutter/renlite/README.md

 That means you can create more RenderTrees by composition but only that one that is appended to the RenderView or to a child of the RenderView is attached and painted to the screen.
 When a root RenderObject of a RenderTree is appended to another RenderObject that is already attached the attach method of all RenderObjects of the RenderTree is called.
 On the other side when a attached RenderObject is removed (child = null;) from parent's child the dettach method is called for the removed RenderObject and all their childs.
 For example there are tree RenderTrees Page_A, Page_B and Page_C.
 We could prepare all tree Pages by composition and assign only Page_A to the RenderView.
 Page_A will be rendered.
 Later on an user action we change the assigntment from Page_A to Page_B.
 All members of Page_A will be detached and all memebers of Page_B will be attached.
 Page_B will be showed.
 If we still hold a reference to the root RednerObject of Page_A the RenderTree of Page_A is available for later attechment without the need to (re)create new RenderObjects.
 The programmer can decide how to manage (re)creation of Dart objects and memory.
 In a typical Flutter app this is automatically managed by the framework in the ElementTree.
 Direct handling of RenderTree offers more control.

 ### Key of RenderObject
-Unfortunatelly it is not simply possible to find a special RenderObject in the RenderTree by a key like in the HTML-DOM e.g. to chnage the RenderObject or simply to change the color property.
+Unfortunatelly it is not simply possible to find a special RenderObject in the RenderTree by a Key like in the HTML-DOM e.g. to chnage the RenderObject or simply to change the color property.
 This is not necessery for Widget based apps because the rebuilding of a view is done by the ElementTree.
 An Element holds the positon of a Widget in the RenderTree and is responsible for the complicated diffing between Widgets.
 Theoretically it is possible to find a special RenderObject by walking up or down the RenderTree but this is not efficient and in most cases not recomended.
 Amongst others Renlite brings the missing Key to RenderObjects with a very small framework 'service.dart'.
-RenliteKeyMixin uses the attach method to register a key to an attached RenderObject.
+RenliteKeyMixin uses the attach method to register a Key to an attached RenderObject.
 A very lightweight wrapper over a RenderObject using the ReliteKeyMixin makes it possible to find ther UI object later.
 For a better understanding and distinction I use the name convention Renlite* instead of Render*, e.g. RenliteParagraph (RenderParagraph), RenliteTransform (RenderTransform) or RenliteSimpleButton (Composition of more RenderObjects ).
 ```Dart
 import 'package:flutter/rendering.dart';
 import 'package:flutter/material.dart';